The Seattle Rhinoplasty Center Patient's Complete Guide to Rhinoplasty© copywrited William Portuese MD, 2007/8

-A Rhinoplasty is one of the most challenging of cosmetic surgeries to perform.
-When the nose is out of harmony with the rest of the face, patients become self conscious.
-For that reason, nasal surgery and/or rhinoplasty is performed.
-It is a very popular procedure in the United States, being third in popularity of cosmetic procedures performed.
 Rhinoplasty means to change form, shape or function of the nose.
 It is also referred to as a nose job and is performed for purely cosmetic reasons.
 It is a surgical procedure that is performed to bring the nose to a more harmonious balance with the rest of the face.
-A septoplasty is performed to improve a person's functional breathing from the inside of the nose and to improve the airflow dynamics through the nose.
+A septoplasty is performed to improve a person’s functional breathing from the inside of the nose and to improve the airflow dynamics through the nose.
 A turbinate reduction surgery on the inferior turbinates is also performed internally for breathing.
 A turbinectomy also improves the airflow through the nose.
 A Rhinoplasty can be performed together with internal functional breathing procedures.
 In addition, a broken nose can also be repaired if needed at the same time as a rhinoplasty or septoplasty.
 Nasal surgery is one of the more complex of all cosmetic procedures because the nose is a 3-dimensional structure that includes bone, cartilage and skin.
 These components must look symmetrical in a 3-dimensional fashion as well as allow for proper breathing.
 Making changes in one of these components can affect other elements within the structure of the nose, changing functionality as well as appearance.
-Following a rhinoplasty surgery, the patient's nose should look very natural and be in balance with the remainder of the face.
-Most close family members and friends do not recognize the fact that a patient has had a rhinoplasty surgery.
-They just look better.
+Following a rhinoplasty surgery, the patient’s nose should look very natural and be in balance with the remainder of the face.

 OPEN VS CLOSED RHINOPLASTY